Sahanduiuc/twitter-sentiment-analysis-5/README.md

 Here are some descriptions of the other files and folders in the submission:

 * ```feature_generation.py``` -- this includes the Features class which I use to construct the features to train the classifiers on, and the features to test the models on.
-An Features instance is created, and features are added by doing something like Features().AddBigrams, or Features.AddLexicons(...).
+A Features instance is created, and features are added by doing something like Features().AddBigrams, or Features.AddLexicons(...).

 * ```preprocess.py``` -- this includes all of the preprocessing methods.
 In the main classification.py file I pass the preprocess_pipeline() method to the data, which can be found in this file.